wikimedia/restbase-mod-table-cassandra/doc/BucketDB.md

 Rationale for `//` as delimiter:
 - empty partition keys are not permitted in cassandra anyway
 - don't want collisions with other keys

+## Secondary indexes vs. revisioning
+Question: Index latest revisioned object only vs. index all entries.
+- *All* is easier to implement in storage backend
+- *Only latest* requires some knowledge of semantics / integration with conditional updates.
+Possibly easier to implement in something like a KV bucket handler.

 ## Concistency
 ### Unconditional put